 Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

-Rose – (Rosa Centifolia or Rosa Damascena) are more than a beautiful flower.
-The petals are often used in herbal medicine, the essential oil is used in massage or aromatherapy, and the seed pods (hips) are an excellent source of vitamin C.
+Rose petals are made into teas and lotions, rose essential oil is used in massage or aromatherapy, and the seed pods (hips) are an excellent source of vitamin C.

 Rose petals are made into tea for the treatment of stress, depression, sinus congestion, colds, digestive ailments, nausea, vomiting, constipation, sore throats, coughs, swollen eyes, puffiness, broken capillaries, insomnia, PMS, menopausal symptoms, reduced libido, and eating disorders.
 The tea can be taken as a drink, used as a gargle, or applied as a wash.

-Rose oil is used externally to help regenerate skin, to promote feelings of well-being, and to purify the system.
+Rose essential oil is diluted and used externally to help regenerate skin, to promote feelings of well-being, and to purify the system.
 The scent of rose oil is very soothing for the nervous system.
 It is a gentle sedative and can help stop panic attacks.
-When combined with Melissa oil, the mixture is known to help herpes sores and other skin eruptions disappear.
+When combined with Melissa essential oil, the blend is known to help herpes sores and other skin eruptions disappear.

-Rose oil is good when combined with lavender essential oil.
-Use this combination to rub into the lymph nodes for detoxification and revitalization.
+Rose essential oil is also combined with lavender essential oil and a carrier such as almond oil to rub into the lymph nodes for detoxification and revitalization.
 Rose oil contains over 300 chemicals, of which only 100 have been identified.
+For centuries, herbalists have realized the value of rose.
 Who knows what scientists may one day discover about this magnificent flower!

 Rose oil is often included in cosmetic creams for its refreshing and tonic effect on sensitive skin.
 The oil is very appropriate for mature skin as it moisturizes and helps diminish the appearance of fine lines and wrinkles.